Skip to main content

 Behavior:

-• window.translations must exist before the first call,
+• The window.translations must exist before the first call,

-• if the new object contains an existing key, it overrides it,
+• if the new object contains an existing key, overwrites it,

-• if the object has no code, an error is printed to the console.
+• if the object does not have a code, an error is printed to the console.

 localizer.setLanguage()